-The Registrar's Office will not change the name, date of birth, or Social Security number for any student who is no longer officially enrolled or who has graduated.
+The Office of Records and Registration will not change the name, date of birth, or Social Security number for any student who is no longer officially enrolled or who has graduated.

 Registration

 Students are required to register each semester during the time designated in the University calendar.
 Students are considered registered when all financial obligations to the University are satisfied.
 All graduate students must consult with their academic advisor to register for classes.